Intelligent anti-aging skin care based on independent research

 * DV is Daily Value, a measure developed by the Food and Drug Administration (FDA) to help consumers determine if a food contains a lot or a little of a specific nutrient.
 The DV for vitamin D is 400 IU (10 µg) for adults.
 The above data is from USDA Nutrient Database.

-If you still prefer to get your vitamin mainly via sun exposure, we recommend that you protect with your face and neck (the areas where the skin tends to age faster and more visibly), and expose unprotected hands, legs and/or back to the sun to the degree sufficient for adequate vitamin D synthesis as outlined above.
+If you still prefer to get your vitamin D mainly via sun exposure, we recommend that you protect with your face and neck (the areas where the skin tends to age faster and more visibly), and expose unprotected hands, legs and/or back to the sun to the degree sufficient for adequate vitamin D synthesis as outlined above.

 Sunlight (UV-light) and skin conditions